-What does PIMF, LSZH, PIMF and AWG mean?
+What is the meaning of the abbrivations PIMF, LSZH, PIMF and AWG?

-Netwerkkabel.eu sells cables with PIMF-norm, LSZH norm.
+Netwerkkabel.eu sells cables with both the PIMF and the LSZH norm.
 Cables can also be made from PVC.
 What does it mean?
-They also have an AWG-significance.
+Furthermore, what does AWG mean, and what is its significance?

 LSZH means 'Low Smoke Zero Halogen'.
-When the cable burns out or when the cable comes in contact with high temperatures, such as fire, a cable with LSZH will produce less smoke en there is no release of gas, due to the presence of Thermoplastic.
+When the cable ignites or when the cable comes in contact with high temperatures, such as fire, a cable with LSZH will produce less smoke en there is no release of gas, due to the presence of thermoplastic.

-The difference is physically present.
+The difference is physically very noticeable.
 Cables from PVC are soft.
 Cables made from LSZH are a bit sturdy.

 AWG means 'American Wire Gauge'.
 It is an American code which is used for the measurement of the diameter of a wire.
 It is measured without isolation.

-The highter the number, the smaller the diameter and the smaller the wire.
-A wire with a higher thickness is suitable for long lenghts.
+The higher the number, the smaller the diameter and the smaller the wire.
+Thinker wires are a therefore more suitable for long lenghts.

 The calculation of the AWG can be very complicated.